8bitrecollections/8bitrecollections/README.md

 ## Hello World Exports
 The design tool has 3 games that load into the database and I will be completing all 3 so that they work as expected.
 Game play will obviously require 100% machine language.

+Commodore 64 games will work in base memory.
+Vic 20 requires 16K expansion.
+I really tinkered with the stock Vic20, but using as soon as you create your own character set, memory is almost already gone.

 ### Hello World
 This very basic game will just run an animation loop and test edge detection and UI animation.